This website was created to accomplish the following:

 To Save A Life Remember QPR (Question, Persuade, and Refer)

-To refer a student to the BIT, you can contact any BIT representative or the group as a whole (firstname.lastname@example.org) with the name of the student and a brief narrative of their behavior.
+To refer a student to the Care Team, you can contact any representative or submit a concern.
 If you are concerned about a student, but have not witnessed any distressing or disruptive behavior, please explain your concern in detail.
 Please include any information that may be helpful to the team in evaluating the situation, such as: the basic questions, who, what, where, when, and why (if applicable); the duration, frequency, severity and/or progression of the behavior; any mitigating circumstances; or actions previously employed by you or others to assist the student or change the behavior.

-The BIT meets weekly during the academic year (less often during the summer) and will review your referral at its next meeting.
-If a situation requires immediate attention, an emergency BIT meeting will be called.
+The Care Team meets weekly during the academic year (less often during the summer) and will review your referral at its next meeting.
+If a situation requires immediate attention, an emergency Care Team meeting will be called.

-Be assured that the BIT exists to care for our students and will handle your referral in a professional manner in an effort to best meet the needs of the NDSU community and our students.
+Be assured that the Care Team exists to support our students and will handle your referral in a professional manner in an effort to best meet the needs of the NDSU community and our students.

 FERPA provides many specific exceptions when faculty and staff can disclose education records without specific student consent.
 Many of these exceptions are provided in the regulations to allow for the reasonable and practical workings of an educational institution.